fsjunior/python-flask-restful-mongodb-template/README.md

 ### Content

-You need to explore the project to understand what is going on and what you have to change to adapt the template to your project.
+You need to explore the files and folders structure to understand what is going on and what you have to change to adapt the template to your project.
 Here some basic info to help:

 There are two parent folders: `app` and `test`.
 As you may have guessed, `app` contains the app files and `test` have all the tests and fixtures.
 The `test` folder structure is